-Asad Ansari secured his third laader win in the Kingston BC Main Duplicate Ladder in June 2019.
+Congratulations to Joan Clancy whai has won the Kingston BC Main Duplicate Ladder in December 2019.
 With the win comes the £50 bi-monthly prize.
-The Ladder has run almost since the Thirsday night duplicates started and the full list of winners is below.
-His handicap now rises to 500pts.
-Claus Wener, Rosemary Vase and Ernie Baker are all in contention for the next (August) segment.
+The Ladder has run almost since the Thursday night duplicates started and the full list of winners is below.
+Rosemary Vase takes over as leader in for the next segment.

 In addition to the Thursday evening Ladder the Wednesday afternoon players now have their own Ladder.
-The June leader was Adam Emerson who wins £40.
-The starting handicap system has been asjusted slightly to ensure that repeat wins are not so easy.
-Sue Perin leads the charge for the August prize.
+The December leader John Page wins £40.
+The starting handicap system has been adjusted slightly to ensure that repeat wins are not so easy.

 Recent Thursday Evening Winners (For the full list click on 'News' above):

 Click the "Competitions" link opposite for full standings.

 Bridge is an enjoyable game and a great social skill.
 If you have any experience at all, even not very much and/or a long time ago, then you are welcome to join our Monday afternoon sessions.

 If you are a true beginner one of our bridge directors Ned Paul teaches the basics in a single weekend course "Learn Bridge In A Weekend" This 2-day course runs several times in the year at different venues in London.
 You get all of the basics out of the way in one go and the course has been very successful over many years.

 After the course you will be able to progress by joining the Monday (or even the Wednesday) Kingston BC sessions.